 Antibiotics & Healthcare Providers

-The following materials offer practical ways to inform and interact with your patients, prescribing guidelines, and resources for you and your clients.
+The following materials offer practical ways to inform and interact with your patients.

 To be used with patients (adults and children) who have a suspected viral infection.
 Provides information about symptomatic relief for infections and indicates when patients should consider a return visit.
 (Click picture to enlarge.)

 Talking with Patients about When to Use Antibiotics